 Anyhow, this is the first post I wrote after all the drama of my bees swarming and my neighbour’s freaking out so bad that I had to move my bees to the country.

-Day 700: We checked on our hives at their new home in the country today and we love it.
-We even captured a swarm and had a great time.
+I checked on my hives at their new home in the country today and I love it.
+I even captured a swarm and had a great time.

-It was difficult to get a good shot of the bees because we only had our small snapshot camera and couldn’t see what we were doing, but here’s a close up of the cluster, slightly out of focus:
+It was difficult to get a good shot of the bees because I only had my small snapshot camera and couldn’t see what I was doing, but here’s a close up of the cluster, slightly out of focus:

-UPDATE (Oct.
-25/12): It was our best day of beekeeping and pretty much the only good day we had.
+October 25th, 2012: This was my best day of beekeeping and pretty much the only good day I had.
 The rest of the season was quick and dirty beekeeping, more like bee-visiting than beekeeping, and it wasn’t nearly as much fun as able to see the bees every day.